 - 1 teaspoon salt, or to taste

 - If using dried peas, rinse and pick over the peas and place them in a pressure cooker or large saucepan.
 Add 3 cups of water and the chopped onion.
 In the pressure cooker, cook at high pressure for 10 minutes; allow pressure to come down naturally.
 For regular cooking, bring to a boil, reduce heat and cook covered until peas are tender, about 45 minutes, adding additional water as needed.
 Drain peas well.
+(If using canned peas, skip to step 2.)

 - Place the pecans in the food processor and whiz them until they are powdered.
 Add the drained peas and all remaining ingredients except salt and process until fairly smooth.
 Add salt and additional lemon juice to taste.